 Dr. Suying Liu has served as a director of the Company since the Closing, and he served as MCAC's Chairman and Chief Executive Officer since its inception in November 2019 until the Closing.
-Dr. Liu has been the Chairman, Chief Executive Officer and Chief Financial Officer of Mountain Crest Acquisition Corp.
-III since March 2021.
-Dr. Liu has also been the Chairman and Chief Executive Officer of Mountain Crest Acquisition Corp.
+Dr. Liu has been the Chairman and Chief Executive Officer of Mountain Crest Acquisition Corp.
 II (Nasdaq: MCAD) since July 2020.
 He served as the Head of Corporate Strategy of Hudson Capital Inc. (Nasdaq: HUSN) between May 2020 and September 2020, where he led the company's strategic development for both general operations and specific growth areas.
-Between November 2018 and April 2020, Dr. Liu served as the Chief Strategist of Mansion Capital LLC, a privatelyheld real estate investment firm with brokerage and property management operations serving clients from both North America and Asia for their investments in the U.S. real estate market.
+Between November 2018 and April 2020, Dr. Liu served as the Chief Strategist of Mansion Capital LLC, a privately-held real estate investment firm with brokerage and property management operations serving clients from both North America and Asia for their investments in the U.S. real estate market.
 Prior to joining Mansion Capital, Dr. Liu was an investment strategist at J.P.
 Morgan Chase & Co. from July 2015 to October 2018, providing investment strategies to major Wall Street institutions spanning private equity, hedge funds and insurance companies, with a primary focus in commercial mortgages.
 Dr. Liu began his career in academia, teaching a variety of degree programs from bachelor's to executive education at Washington University Olin Business School between January 2013 and May 2015 while completing his doctoral studies, for which he received a PhD in finance in May 2015.
-Dr. Liu obtained a master's in finance in December 2012 and his BA in economics and mathematics summa cum laude in May 2010 from Washington University in St.
+Dr. Liu obtained a master's in finance in December 2012 and his BA in economics and mathematics summa cum laude in May 2010 from Washington University in St. Louis.